ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

    If you use the Expression Builder in the UI, the same limit applies to the generated expression preview.
    {: note}

+* A rule expression can contain a maximum of 64 regular expressions (regex).